The complete study and revision guide for the International Standards of Training, Certification and Watchkeeping (STCW).

 For all ranks and serving crew in the mercantile marine, this study pack covers everything students need to revise when preparing for the oral assessment taken as part of the Deck Certificate of Competency at either junior or senior levels.

 Since publication of the first edition, there have been many new innovations throughout the industry.
-This guide is fully updated to reflect these changes and includes practice questions on International Safety Management (ISM), Electronic Chart Display and Information Systems (ECDIS) and the International Code for the Security of Ships and Port Facilities (ISPS), as well as hundreds of additional tutorial questions throughout the book and the accompanying interactive CD.
+This guide is fully updated to reflect these changes and includes practice questions on International Safety Management (ISM), Electronic Chart Display and Information Systems (ECDIS) and the International Code for the Security of Ships and Port Facilities (ISPS), as well as hundreds of additional tutorial questions throughout the book and the accompanying downloadable resources.

 This edition of The Seamanship Examiner has been fully updated with the latest amendments to the COLREGs and is a trusted study aid for all international STCW Deck Officer candidates including Officer of the Watch, Chief Mate and Master positions, plus those working coastal and inland waters in the fishing industry such as Deck Officers.

 List of Maritime Abbreviations Conversion and Measurement Table Guide and References to this book Preface 1.
 Questions for the Rank of Officer of the Watch 2.
 Questions for the Rank of Chief Mate 3.
 Questions for the Rank as Master Mariner 4.
 Miscellaneous Questions for all Ranks Appendix A: Conduct of Candidates Appendix B: The Merchant Shipping – Regulations for the Prevention of Collisions at Sea Appendix C: Search and Rescue Helicopter Hi-Line Technique Appendix D: Accidents when Using Power-Operated Watertight Doors Appendix E: Compliance with Mandatory Ship Reporting Systems Index